gagan-iitb/DS-503/README.md

 Course Objectives
 -----------------

-* Equip students with the __mathematical toolkit__ needed for understanding the important data analysis and ML algorithms
+* Equip students with the __mathematical toolkit__ needed for understanding and implementing the important data analysis and ML algorithms
 * Explain new paradigms of __algorithm design__ for handling complex datasets including __streaming algorithms__
 * Explore robust and state of the art __(SOTA)__ techniques in large scale ML
 * Introduce Graph neural networks __(GNN)__ and its applications to Knowledge Graphs and Bio-informatics
 * Introduce __Matrix Profile__ and related techniques for analyzing complex time-series data
-* Provide hands-on experience to students in analyzing datasets in diverse fields __(NLP, Image/Video, Graphs, Networks, Bio-informatics)__
+* Provide hands-on experience to students in analyzing datasets in diverse fields __(NLP, Image/Video, Graphs, Networks, Bio-informatics, Finance)__

 Pre-requisites